blockfirm/pine-api/README.md

     Open `src/config.js` and set `network` to `testnet` instead of `mainnet`.

-3. **Configure the Payla app to use testnet**
+3. **Configure the Pine app to use testnet**

     You need to configure the app to use testnet and point it to your testnet API.
     This requires you to build and run the app yourself.
-    Follow the instructions in the [Payla app repo](https://github.com/blockfirm/payla-app).
+    Follow the instructions in the [Pine app repo](https://github.com/blockfirm/pine-app).

 ## Contributing

-Want to help us making Payla better?
+Want to help us making Pine better?
 Great, but first read the [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions.

 ## Licensing

-Payla is licensed under the Apache License, Version 2.0.
+Pine is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for full license text.